goldendog36/Databases_Project/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
         password="rootuser1234",
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-around line 46 of other_setup.py.
+on line 40 of other_setup.py.
 Replace the words in quotations with your mysql password for your 'root'@'localhost'

 Before running the actual script, find
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
         password = "ENTER YOUR PASSWORD",
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-in db.py at the top.
-Replace The words in quotations with your mysql password for your 'root'@'localhost'
+in line 7 at db.py and replace the words in quotations with your mysql password for your 'root'@'localhost'

 Run
 ----------------------------------------------------------